-Shanghai – Today at Air Cargo China, Qatar Airways’ chief officer cargo Guillaume Halleux confirmed to Cargo Facts that it will not be renewing the leases on three A330-200Fs currently in its fleet and will be returning the aircraft to the lessor once leasing agreements expire in early 2019.
+Shanghai – Today at Air Cargo China, Qatar Airways’ chief officer cargo Guillaume Halleux confirmed what Cargo Facts had long believed – that it will not be renewing the leases on three A330-200Fs currently in its fleet and will be returning the aircraft to the lessor once leasing agreements expire in early 2019.
 The fate of the five remaining A330-200Fs the carrier owns, meanwhile, remains uncertain.
 “I cannot hide the fact that we are considering removing them,” Halleux said.

 Freighter capacity lost by the three outgoing A330-200Fs will be replaced by two 777Fs which are expected to be delivered ahead of this year’s peak season in late 2018.
 Both aircraft are part of an outstanding order Qatar had with Boeing and are not included in Qatar Airways’ recent LOI for five additional 777Fs.

 If Qatar decides to abandon the A330-200F, it would be the second carrier in the region to do so.
 In January, Abu Dhabi-based Etihad Airways parked all five of its A330-200Fs.
 For Qatar Airways, upgauging to the 777F is indicative of the scale of its network.
 Halleux said that the A330-200F was ideal for testing a new route or gauging how the market would respond to an added frequency.
 But as soon as it becomes apparent that the full capacity of a 777F can be utilized, the operating costs justify the switch to a 777F.
 With twenty-three widebody freighters in operation, there simply are not enough new or untested routes to justify keeping so many of the smaller A330-200Fs in its fleet.